keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 - **Verbose logging** for debugging and monitoring
 - **CSV reporting** for analyzing processed videos
 - **Limit flags** for quota-conscious operation

+I am very much a sucker for `dry-run` integration in my scripts.
+Sometimes, it's nice to verify and not assume, y'know?

 ### Shell Script Wrappers